 Sweden absolutely loves Eurovision, so much that their annual selection process often collects higher ratings than Eurovision itself.
 After a very patchy start, things started improving in the late 60s, and come 1974 the historic victory of Abba was well deserved.
 Things died down after that for a while, but the early 80s saw the Swedish “dans-band/schlager” style reap great rewards, and with only one or two exceptions, they remained at the very forefront of Eurovision contenders until the first years of the new millennium.
 Their exceptional consistency took a downturn after 2004 and the advent of the semis, with only one entry troubling the left hand side of the scoreboard, and hit a nadir in 2010 with a shock DNQ.
 Since then however they’ve been sensational.
 In the last seven contests they’ve won two, finished third in two and fifth in another.
 Streets ahead of the opposition this decade and now just one win behind Ireland.

 SWITZERLAND (BEST: WON IN 1956 AND 1988)

 Despite Ireland’s protestations, Switzerland is the home of Eurovision (it was hatched in 1956 on the edge of lake Lugano), and Switzerland is arguably, alongside Ireland, the most conservative Eurovision nation.
 They won the very first contest and were major players in the early days, and settled into a pattern of very positive results through the 60s and 70s.
 In the 80s they tended to veer between great and awful.
 Like many of the old-timers, the 90s and new millennium saw a slow but steady decline in their fortunes with four relegations.
-In 2004 they managed to score “nul points” in the pre-selection, even with 33 countries voting, which must be some sort of record!.
-Since then they’ve only featured in four of the last twelve finals.
+In 2004 they managed to score “nul points” in the pre-selection, even with 33 countries voting.
+Since then they’ve only featured in four of fourteen finals.